ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 Such IDs are marked as "Reclaimed" in the "Matroska Element IDs" registry, as they could be used for other things in the future.

 (#iana-table) shows the initial contents of the "Matroska Element IDs" registry.
-Note that the Change Controller for all entries in (#iana-table) is "IETF".
+The Change Controller for the initial entries is the IETF.